audio-lab/audio-formant/readme.md

+SOM (Sound Object Model) is unique sound description class based on describing and reproducing sound on shaders.

 Formant speaker converts formants sound data to waveform.
 It takes a state — "soundprint", and generates audio based on it.